-Pain in the “hip” region can include pain in the front and top of the thigh, the groin, the buttock the side of the hip, or sometimes even the very low part of the low back.
-There are numerous causes of pain in this general region.
-Causes include pain coming from within the hip joint, irritation of tendons that surround the hip, strain of muscles, bone fracture, pinched nerves in the back (radiculopathy), irritation of joints in the back of the pelvis (sacroiliac joint) and inflammation in the bursa, among others.
+Causes include pain coming from within the hip joint, irritation of tendons that surround the hip, a strain of muscles, bone fracture, pinched nerves in the back (radiculopathy), irritation of joints in the back of the pelvis (sacroiliac joint), and inflammation in the bursa, among others.
 Many of these possible causes can be diagnosed with a detailed history and a good physical exam.
-Often testing is required to come to the specific diagnosis.
+Often testing is required to come to a specific diagnosis.